itsAnanth/radio/README.md

 # radio

-A simple audio streaming app built with vanilla javascript!
+A simple audio streaming app built with React.js and node.js(as backend)!

-Go to `stream` branch for production build.
+Go to `gh-pages` branch for production build.
 This project uses node.js as backend with ytdl-core to serve audio over https.

 TODO:

-convert frontend to react
 convert to mono repo